 The most important thing you can do right now is to act in the way you would if you already knew you were pregnant.
 Since it can be weeks before you know if conception has occurred, this will protect both you and your future baby from any substances or activities that could cause problems.

 Pregnancy Week 1 & 2: Tips for mom’s partner

-Many times the male partner does not feel that he has any role at this time.
-However, your health and lifestyle can also affect your future baby.
-You may need to evaluate your nutrition, medication intake, and habits such as smoking, using alcohol, or any type of drugs.
-Men can also benefit from taking prenatal vitamins or another type of vitamin supplement during the preconception time.
+Many times the male partner does not feel he has a role in a potential pregnancy at this time.
+However, his health and lifestyle can also affect your future baby.
+He may need to evaluate his nutrition, medication intake, and habits such as smoking, and using drugs or alcohol.
+Men can also benefit from taking prenatal vitamins or another type of vitamin supplement prior to conception.